-DSLR cameras (which stand for digital single-lens reflex) have the same design as old 35mm film cameras used to back in the day.
-They are the tried and true method of photography, and typically much beefier than their mirrorless counterparts.
+DSLR cameras (which stand for digital single-lens reflex) have the same design as old 35mm film cameras used back in the day.
+They are the tried and true method of photography and are typically much beefier than their mirrorless counterparts.
 DSLRs —especially entry-level — generally are better at shooting in colder conditions and tend to be less affected by weather than mirrorless cameras of the same ilk.
-Some of the best DSLR cameras are used widely by professionals in a number of different industries.
+Some of the best DSLR cameras are used widely by professionals in several different industries.

 Lastly, there are compact cameras — often called point-and-shoot.
 It's the old-school type of digital camera that used to be all the rage many years ago.
 They have a compact design — thus the name — and typically don't have any interchangeable lenses.
 They are great for carrying around with you everywhere because they are so small and light, and because you don't have any fancy settings to play around with, you can capture pictures in a flash.
 Most of them have some sort of video capture capabilities, albeit with fewer features, which makes them great for capturing those special moments while you're traveling without a fuss.